-I'm such a newsletter critic.
-I think it makes me better at what I do - learning from others' good and bad examples.
-Here are the things that often stand out during my critiques:
+I’m such a newsletter critic.
+I think it makes me better at what I do – learning from others’ good and bad examples.
+Here are some things that often stand out during my critiques:

 - You didn’t use a bulk email application.

 This is such a big mistake, it deserves its own post to list all the reasons why!

 - You didn’t include a link to subscribe.

 If your newsletter is good, your readers will share it with their friends.
 Don’t make those friends have to hunt for your sign-up form.
 Not everyone is tenacious.